tetraxile/hermite-editor/README.md

 Most interactions just use left click, the only exceptions are:
 * If `SHIFT` is held while moving a keyframe up or down, or moving a slope control, the values associated with them will snap to multiples of 0.1.
-* If you have clicked `Add keyframe`, right clicking anywhere will cancel that action, rather than placing the keyframe.
+* Right clicking anywhere will deselect the current keyframe, or cancel the `Add keyframe` action.

 ## Dependencies